AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance families.md

 -   Supports standard SSDs and ultra disks only.
 -   Suits the following scenarios:
     -   High-performance databases and in-memory databases such as SAP HANA
-    -   Memory intensive applications
+    -   Memory-intensive applications
-    -   Big data processing engines such as Apache Spark and Presto
+    -   Big data processing engines such as Apache Spark and Presto.

 Instance types